Royal tours of Jamaica: 1950s

-The Queen's first visit to Jamaica was in November 1953.
+Queen Elizabeth II's first visit to Jamaica was in November 1953.
 A crowd of more than 250,000 welcomed her.
 She and her husband drove 120 miles across the country in the sun, to meet Jamaicans from all parts of the island.

+Princess Margaret visited Jamaica in 1955, to attend the island's Tercentenary celebrations.
+During the tour, the Princess opened a new hospital at Morant Bay, which was named in her honour.

 1960s

-At Jamaica's independence celebrations in 1962, the Queen of Jamaica was represented by her sister Princess Margaret, where she opened the first session of the Parliament of Jamaica on behalf of The Queen.
+At Jamaica's independence celebrations in 1962, the Queen was represented by her sister Princess Margaret, where she opened the first session of the Parliament of Jamaica on behalf of The Queen.

 The Queen and the Duke of Edinburgh arrived in Jamaica for a four-day visit in March 1966.
 They attended a civic reception in Charles Square, Montego Bay, and visited Doctor Cave Beach, Lucea Square, among other places.
 It was during this visit that the Queen adopted a personal Jamaican flag in her role as Jamaica's Queen, to fly on all occasions when she is present in Jamaica.
-The flag has been used by her on subsequent visits.
+The flag was used by her on subsequent visits.

 The same year the Duke of Edinburgh, accompanied by elder children, Prince Charles and Princess Anne, toured Jamaica as part of his visit there to open the 1966 British Empire and Commonwealth Games in Kingston.